nicklafferty/craftycody/content/crafts/review-citadel-paints.md

 +++
 Let me start off by saying I am a total beginner when it comes to painting miniatures.
 I got into the hobby on a whim and bought some minis from a local comic store.
 I started off by using normal acrylic paints and my cheap, crappy brushes.

 I've been wanting to get paints that the pros use after painting several models with some success.
-I figured there would be some differences between Citadel's paints and basic acrylics and there are, but not as many as I had thought.
+I figured there would be some differences between Citadel's paints and basic acrylics and there are, but just not as many as I had thought.

 ## Price